 The first term of the new school year is an exciting time for children, as they make friends, learn new things and widen their horizons.
 But it can also be a challenging time for all the family.
 Leanne Galloway, Head of the Early Years Centre at Harrow Bangkok, answers parents’ common questions to help ensure little learners get the best from school.

 School is very tiring for children of any age; they have busy days which require a lot of mental and physical energy.
-In the Early Years, Reception children are able to attend a maximum of two after school clubs per week.
+In the Early Years, Reception children are able to attend a maximum of two after-school clubs per week.
 We believe this is enough for a child of this age.
-In terms of homework, our main focus is that the children read with their parents as much as possible.
-Socialising is really important, too.
-In the Early Years, a huge focus in placed upon a child’s personal, social and emotional development and play dates are an important part of this.
+Regarding homework, our main focus is that the children read with their parents as much as possible.
+Socializing is really important, too.
+In the Early Years, a huge focus is placed on a child’s personal, social and emotional development and play dates are an important part of this.
 Children benefit hugely from being immersed in play and exploration and what better way to do this than to spend time with friends being active and adventurous.
-Children will learn how to share, co-operate and how to empathise as they spend time learning how to get along with friends.
+Children will learn how to share, co-operate and how to empathize as they spend time learning how to get along with friends.

-What can parents do to support their child’s learning at home?
+What can you do to support your child’s learning at home?